signaturescience/metscale/test/README.md

 sudo singularity build --sandbox centos.simg centos.def

-singularity exec --writable centos.simg  mkdir /metag/metagenomics/workflows/data
+singularity exec --writable centos.simg  mkdir /metag/metagenomics/workflows/data <-?? not sure what for

-sudo singularity shell --writable --bind data:/metag/metagenomics/workflows/data   centos.simg
+sudo singularity shell --writable --bind data:/metag/metagenomics/workflows/data   centos.simg Where data is the host OS Dir that you want the data on and the second dir is the path to the guest OS dir.

-. /metag/miniconda3/bin/activate metag
+. /metag/miniconda3/bin/activate metag  <- not required

-snakemake --use-singularity  --verbose -p --singularity-args "-H /" read_filtering_posttrim_workflow
+snakemake --use-singularity  --verbose -p --singularity-args "-H /" read_filtering_posttrim_workflow  <-not required?

 Tried to create an image then build a sandbox from it.
 Getting some problems with snakemake not seeing singularity.